a knife and fork in eggs and bacon where to get the best breakfast in Ireland

 Pembroke Hotel, Kilkenny (2022 Winner)

-Located in the heart of Kilkenny, this 4-star boutique hotel serves up wonderful meals that showcase the region’s local produce, which is also reflected in its breakfast.
+Located in the heart of Kilkenny, this 4-star boutique hotel serves up wonderful meals that showcase the region’s local produce, which is also reflected in its award-winning breakfast.

 Guests can enjoy homemade granola, smoked salmon, Smoked Trout Kedgeree, a selection of breakfast meats as well as organic farm vegetables.

-Nearby Attractions: Kilkenny Castle
+Nearby Attraction: Kilkenny Castle

 The main draw for many visitors to Kilkenny, otherwise known as the Marble City, is Kilkenny Castle, which was founded shortly after the Norman conquest of Ireland in 1169.